3 Tips for Swimming Safely in the Great Lakes

-Swimming in the Great Lakes is perhaps the ultimate perk for those who spend time Up North, but there are precautions that are wise to heed.
+Swimming in the Great Lakes is perhaps the ultimate perk for those who spend time Up North, but some precautions are wise to heed.

-- Enjoy the water, but let someone know where you are and that you’re swimming.
+- Enjoy the water, but let someone know where you’re at and that you’re swimming.
 Better yet, go with a friend or as part of a group.

 - Swim where others expect to find swimmers.
 Jumping off a dock – or a break wall – might be fun and daring, but take care not to put yourself in harm’s way where boaters might not anticipate swimmers.

-- A most distressing natural phenomenon is the rip tide, caused when breaking waves combine with wind and the slope of a beach.
-A rip tide will not push a swimmer under, but will pull even a strong swimmer farther from shore.
+- A most distressing natural phenomenon is the riptide, caused when breaking waves combine with wind and the slope of a beach.
+A riptide will not push a swimmer under but will pull even a strong swimmer farther from shore.
 Panic is intuitive here, but also dangerous.
-Swimmers caught in a rip tide, which can occur at Sleeping Bear Dunes or Pictured Rocks National Lakeshore, or plenty of places in between, should instead, swim parallel to shore, or float until the current subsides, according to advice from the National Park Service.
+Swimmers caught in a riptide, which can occur at Sleeping Bear Dunes or Pictured Rocks National Lakeshore, or plenty of places in between, should instead, swim parallel to the shore, or float until the current subsides, according to advice from the National Park Service.
 Whether you are at a national park, like Pictured Rocks or Sleeping Bear Dunes national lakeshores, or enjoying the Great Lakes elsewhere, always stay alert for the signs of rip currents.

 If you are on shore and see someone caught in a riptide, shout out directions or throw something that floats.
 Avoid trying to swim out to the person.
 Call 911 if necessary.

-Swimming in the Great Lakes is a great part of living Up North, but swimming smart is the safest way to enjoy this bonus of geography.
+Swimming in the Great Lakes is a cherished and enjoyable part of living Up North, but swimming smart is the safest way to enjoy this bonus of our area.